How To Look Up Charges on Someone Fast Using the “Police Method”

 The EEOC includes directives for using criminal background data on hiring, promotions, retention, reassignment, and firing.

-To find out why someone was arrested, it’s a similar process, conducted within the county or state police departments.
+To uncover grounds for arrest, it’s a similar process, conducted within the county or state police departments.
 Since the reason for the arrest is generally outlined in the officer’s report, although it can be found, it will not usually be available through the county court clerk.

 How Can the Most Information Be Gained from a County Check?